Yehuda-Edelstein/dumbnail/README.md

 BONUS: I also think it would be cool if the example memes on the home page were newly generated on each refresh through a combination of AI to write simple text and a function to determine numbers/amount of messages, etc.

+BONUS#2: I also think someting interesting is creating user objects for dumbnail, meaning, Elon Musk has had multiple profile images.
+These would all be stored in an Elon object so the most accurate memes can be made (ex: spoofing an older tweet).

 The truth is making this a social media/community isn't as important to me as having the best and biggest meme site out there.
 Meaning, what I care most about is Meme Integrity.
 If you want to add a Tumblr template, the colors, fonts, look should all be as close to the real thing as possible.

 ## Bugs